Cascade and Parallel Convolutional Recurrent Neural Networks on EEG-based Intention Recognition for Brain Computer Interface: Abstract

 \section{Abstract}

 Brain-Computer Interface (BCI) is a system empowering humans to communicate with or control the outside world with exclusively brain intentions.
 Electroencephalography (EEG) based BCIs are promising solutions due to their convenient and portable instruments.
-Motor imagery EEG (MI-EEG) is a kind of most widely focused EEG signals, which reveals a subject's movement intentions without actual actions.
-Despite the extensive research of MI-EEG in recent years, it is still challenging to interpret EEG signals effectively due to the massive noises in EEG\footnote{In this paper, we will use the terms EEG and MI-EEG interchangeably.} signals (e.g., low signal noise ratio and incomplete EEG signals), and difficulties in capturing the inconspicuous relationships between EEG signals and certain brain activities.
-Most existing works either only consider EEG as chain-like sequences neglecting complex dependencies between adjacent signals or performing simple temporal averaging over EEG sequences.
-In this paper, we introduce both cascade and parallel convolutional recurrent neural network models for precisely identifying human intended movements by effectively learning compositional spatio-temporal representations of {\em raw} EEG streams.
-The proposed models grasp the spatial correlations between physically neighbouring EEG signals by converting the chain-like EEG sequences into 2D mesh-like hierarchy.
-A LSTM based recurrent network is able to extract the subtle temporal dependencies of EEG data streams.
-Extensive experiments on a large scale MI-EEG dataset (108 subjects, 3,145,160 EEG records) have demonstrated that both models achieve high accuracy near 98.3\% and outperform a set of baseline methods and most recent deep learning based EEG recognition models, yielding a significant accuracy increase of {\bf 18\%} in the {\em cross-subject} validation scenario.
+Despite the extensive research of EEG in recent years, it is still challenging to interpret EEG signals effectively due to the massive noises in EEG signals (e.g., low signal-noise ratio and incomplete EEG signals), and difficulties in capturing the inconspicuous relationships between EEG signals and certain brain activities.
+Most existing works either only consider EEG as chain-like sequences neglecting complex dependencies between adjacent signals or requiring preprocessing such as transforming EEG waves into images.
+In this paper, we introduce both cascade and parallel convolutional recurrent neural network models for precisely identifying human intended movements and instructions by effectively learning the compositional spatio-temporal representations of {\em raw} EEG streams.
+Extensive experiments on a large scale movement intention EEG dataset ({\bf 108} subjects, 3,145,160 EEG records) have demonstrated that both models achieve high accuracy near 98.3\% and outperform a set of baseline methods and most recent deep learning based EEG recognition models, yielding a significant accuracy increase of {\bf 18\%} in the {\em cross-subject} validation scenario.
+The developed models are further evaluated with a real-world BCI and achieve a recognition accuracy of 93\% over five instruction intentions.
+This suggests the proposed models are able to generalize over different kinds of intentions and BCI systems.